nicolaschotard/Clusters/README.rst

 ------------------

-All the scripts will take the same input YAML file, which contains necessary information for the analysis or simply for plotting purpose, such as the name of the studied cluster.
+All the scripts will take the same input YAML file, which contains necessary informations for the analysis or simply for plotting purpose, such as the name of the studied cluster.
 Keys are listed below and are case-sensitive.
 Additional keys are simply ignored.
-You can find examples of these comfiguration files in the `config
+You can find examples of these configuration files in the `config
 <https://github.com/nicolaschotard/Clusters/blob/master/configs>`_
 directory, or clicking `here
 <https://github.com/nicolaschotard/Clusters/blob/master/configs/MACSJ2243.3-0935.yaml>`_